ChuaJiaLin/Y3S2/High Performance Data Processing/Assignment 2/big_data_new.md

 - Use Chunking
 - Optimise Data Types
 - Sampling
 - Parallel Processing with Scalable Libraries (Polars and Dask)

+Part 1 uses a subset of 1 million records (except parallel processing using Dask because it does not support nrows parameter) to reduce memory usage and speed up development.
+This allows efficient testing and demonstration of each strategy without overloading the system.

+Part 2 uses the full dataset for each library to ensure a fair and realistic performance comparison.
+Evaluating all libraries on the same complete dataset provides accurate measurements of execution time and memory usage, and better reflects real-world data processing scenarios.

 ### 4.1 Load Less Data